JACマガジン

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-"Easy Japanese" refers to Japanese that has been converted to make it easier for foreigners to understand, for example by using words with simple meanings and reducing the number of kanji characters.
+" Plain Japanese" refers to a Japanese that is converted to make it easier for foreigners to understand, such as using words with simple meanings and using fewer kanji.

-"Easy Japanese" also has the effect of facilitating communication between foreigners and Japanese people.
+" Plain Japanese" also has the effect of smoothing communication between foreigners and Japan.

 Please use this as a reference when interacting with foreigners.

-What is "Easy Japanese"?
+What is "Plain Japanese"?

 • Disaster information: TV captions, etc.